 14133.24.

-(a) (1) For purposes of this section, “serious mental illness” means a mental disorder, as identified in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, that meets all of the following:(A) Is severe in degree and persistent in duration.
+(a) (1) For purposes of this section, “serious mental illness” means a mental disorder, as identified in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, that meets all of the following:

 (B) Presents a major risk to the person’s health and well-being.

-(C) Causes behavioral functioning that interferes substantially with the primary activities of daily living and that results in an inability to maintain stable adjustment and independent functioning without treatment, support, and rehabilitation for a long or
+(C) Causes behavioral functioning that interferes substantially with the primary activities of daily living and that results in an inability to maintain stable adjustment and independent functioning without treatment, support, and rehabilitation for a long or indefinite period of time.

 (2) Serious mental illness may include, but is not limited to, schizophrenia, bipolar disorder, post-traumatic stress disorder, a major affective disorder, and any other severely disabling mental disorder.